metacpan/metacpan-cpan-extracted/distros/S/Sub-Middler/README.md

 # DESCRIPTION

-A small module, facilitating linking together subroutines, acting as middleware or filters into chains for flexible usage and low overhead runtime performance.
+A small module, facilitating linking together subroutines, acting as middleware or filters into chains with low runtime overhead.

-To achieve these desirable attributes, the  'complexity' is offloaded in the definition of middleware/filters.
-They have to be wrapped in subroutines appropriately to facilitate the lexical binding.
+To achieve this, the  'complexity' is offloaded to the definition of middleware/filters subroutines.
+They must be wrapped in subroutines appropriately to facilitate the lexical binding of linking variables.

-This differs from other 'sub chaining' modules as it does not use a loop internally to iterate of over a list of subroutines at runtime.
-As such there is no implicit call to the next item in the chain, each stage can run synchronously or asynchronously or even not at all.
-Each element in the chain is responsible for calling the next.
+This differs from other 'sub chaining' modules as it does not use a loop internally to iterate over a list of subroutines at runtime.
+As such there is no implicit call to the 'next' item in the chain.
+Each stage can run the following stage synchronously or asynchronously or not at all.
+Each element in the chain is responsible for how and when it calls the 'next'.

-Finally the arguments and signatures used to each stage of middleware are completely user defined.
-This allows reuse of the `@_` array in calling subsequent segments for ultimate performance if you know what you're doing.
+Finally the arguments and signatures of each stage of middleware are completely user defined and are not interfered with by this module.
+This allows reuse of the `@_` array in calling subsequent stages for ultimate performance if you know what you're doing.

 # API